String Diagram Rewrite Theory II: Rewriting with Symmetric Monoidal Structure: A Sound and Complete Interpretation for String Diagram Rewriting

-and the following conditions hold \begin{itemize} \item $f \: L \to D$ is a convex matching; \item $i+j \to C$ is a boundary complement in the leftmost pushout. \end{itemize} \end{definition} Note that the relation $\rigidDPOstep{\mathcal{R}}$ is contained in the DPOI rewriting relation $\DPOstep{\mathcal{R}}$ (Definition~\ref{def:dpoi}), the difference being that the leftmost pushout must consist of a convex matching and a boundary complement.
+and the following conditions hold \begin{itemize} \item $f \: L \to D$ is a convex match; \item $i+j \to C \to D$ is a boundary complement in the leftmost pushout. \end{itemize} \end{definition} The relation $\rigidDPOstep{\mathcal{R}}$ is contained in the DPOI rewriting relation $\DPOstep{\mathcal{R}}$ (Definition~\ref{def:dpoi}), the difference being that the leftmost pushout must consist of a convex match and a boundary complement.

 We have now all the ingredients to prove the adequacy of convex DPO rewriting with respect to rewriting in $\syntax{\Sigma}$.

 \begin{therm} Let $\mathcal{R}$ by any rewriting system on $\syntax{\Sigma}$.
 Then,